Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

 It is best to thicken the stew when you reheat it.

-Potatoes: Potatoes generally do not freeze very well.
-When frozen potatoes break down and turn into mush.
+Potatoes and Carrots: Cooked potatoes and carrots generally do not freeze very well.
+When frozen they break down and turn into mush.

-It is best to boil and add the potatoes when you reheat the stew.
+It is best to boil and add the potatoes and carrots when you reheat the stew.

 Pasta and Rice: Cooked pasta and rice also do not freeze well and tend to become mushy once they have been frozen and defrosted.
 It is best to add these ingredients once the stew has been reheated.